gabriele-tomassetti/antlr-cpp/README.md

 For simplicity this project includes the necessary runtime libraries to run ANTLR.

 ```
+# create a build directory to keep the main one clean
+mkdir build
+cd build
-# to run cmake
+# to run CMake
-cmake ./
+cmake ../
+# generate the ANTLR components (read the article to setup ANTLR first)
+antlr4 -Dlanguage=Cpp -no-listener -visitor -o antlr4-runtime Scene.g4
 # to build on Linux and Mac
 make
 # run the executable
 ./antlr4-tutorial
 # to build and run on Windows
-# open the "Antlr-cpp-tutorial.sln" file with Visual Studio
+# open the "Antlr-cpp-tutorial.sln" file with Visual Studio generate by CMake inside the build directory
 # build and run the project antlr-tutorial (do not select the auto-generated ALL_BUILD)
 ```

-**You can read an article on the example on [Getting started with ANTLR in C++](https://tomassetti.me/getting-started-with-antlr-in-cpp/)**
+**You can read an article on the example on [Getting started with ANTLR in C++](https://tomassetti.me/getting-started-antlr-cpp/)**